zackweb-pro/Taskly/Privacy Policy.md

 ### Permissions Used
 - **Storage:** Save tasks and preferences locally
 - **ActiveTab:** Display floating task bubble on websites
+- **Identity:** The identity permission is used for user authentication in cloud sync mode (cloud mode only)
 - **Host Permissions:** Communicate with Supabase for cloud sync (cloud mode only)

 ### No Excessive Permissions